Donrafaeli/mind-palace/content/docs/Philosophy/Truth.md

 This is similar to the Coastline paradox or Gabriel's horn type problem - the finer scale you use to measure, the more the measurement approaches infinity.
 Maybe a weird analogy, will have to check if this makes sense.

+## Working theory

+small t true - acting in accordance with it holds an environmental advantage.
+If you act in that way, it aligns you better with small r reality - human-social scale, increases environmental fitness.

+This is altruistic as well as egoistic - here we get human values - humility, honesty, honor, benevolence

+capital T True - quantum graph level, para-human, untouchable, seemingly meaningless and probably inaccessible.